Crypto-TII/FANNG-MPC/MD-Files/mpc-graph-lib.md

 This repository includes (currently we only recommend experimentation):

 * Basic random sampling using `Dijkstra` with cubic complexity from Aly et al.
-* Improved `Dijkstra` with cuadratic complexity from Aly and Cleemput.
+* Improved `Dijkstra` with quadratic complexity from Aly and Cleemput.
 * Will include complete test files.

 ## Pre-requisites